factom-protocol/FIP/FIPS/p2p.md

 An **Endpoint** is an internet location to which a node can connect to.
 It consists of an ip address with a port.

 A **Peer** is an active TCP connection between two nodes.
-They are identified by their **Peer Hash**, a combination of endpoint and a self-reported nonce called **NodeID**.
+They are identified by their **Peer Hash**, a combination of endpoint and a self-reported number called **NodeID**.
 There exists one and only one Peer instance per Hash.
 Each peer has a protocol adapter.

 Peers and Endpoints are in an `n:m` relation to each other.
 One endpoint has multiple peers and each peer has zero or one endpoint.